 Israel has developed an AML/CFT system that is sound and effective in many areas, and achieves good results in tackling money laundering and terrorist financing.
 The country has also achieved good results in understanding the risks it is exposed to, investigating and prosecuting money laundering and terrorist financing, including through the effective use of financial intelligence, depriving criminals of the proceeds of crime, and depriving terrorists and terrorist organisations of assets and instrumentalities.
 However, Israel needs to introduce major improvements to strengthen supervision and implementation of preventive measures.

-With the publication of this assessment, Israel has met the FATF’s membership requirements and has become an official member of the FATF with immediate effect.
+With the publication of this assessment, Israel has met the FATF’s membership requirements and has become an Israel becomes a member of the FATF of the FATF with immediate effect.

 FATF adopted this report at its Plenary meeting In October 2018.
 MONEYVAL adopted the report at its meeting in December 2018.